Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● What We Targert For?

 * This project aims for low workforce, fast model training, and cost effective way to classify boar species.
-Final results are utilized for Forest and Environmental Industry to compare AI model's and a human beings' work performance.
+Final results are utilized for Forest and Environmental Industry to compare AI models' and human beings' work performance.

 ## ● How To Implement?